RakhithJK/dbeaver-cloudbeaver-wiki/AWS-Overview.md

 If you installed CloudBeaver AWS from Marketplace but it still asks for a license then it may be a result of problems with EC2 metadata service availability.
 This may happen if your AWS policy requires use of IMDSV2 and restricts use of IMDSV1.
 As CloudBEaver runs in a docker container it has different IP address and can't connect to EC2 metadata service IMDSV2.
 Thus it can't determine that it was run from MArketplace installation.

-Solution: run docker container with parameter `--network host`.
+**Solution**: run docker container with parameter `--network host`.
 Thus CloudBeaver will have the same IP address and can access EC2 metadata.

 ## Cloud explorer